Skip to content

 const order = await orders.create(body)

-// Start the fulfillment process
+// Start the fulfillment process with a typed ref — no raw IDs

-const handle = await OrderFulfillment([order.id])
+const handle = await OrderFulfillment([Order.ref(order)])

 res.json({